 Step 1: Gather at least one year of eligible Canadian work experience

-Before you apply for Express Entry under the Canadian Experience Class program, you need at least one year of Canadian work experience in a NOC 0, A, or B occupation.
+Before you apply for Express Entry under the Canadian Experience Class program, you need at least one year of Canadian work experience in a NOC TEER 0, 1, 2, or 3 (previously skill type 0 or skill level A or B) occupation.
 You can either look for a job in Canada from abroad and apply for an employer-specific work permit once you receive a job offer or check if you qualify for an open work permit.

 To start your job search, you’ll require an impressive Canadian-style resume customized for each job listing.
 Since a majority of job openings in Canada are filled in through recruiters’ networks without ever being posted online, it’s also a good idea to start building your professional network in Canada.
 Check out our career guide and networking guide for valuable tips to help with your job search as a newcomer in Canada.